 What is most advisable is to go for a balanced plan consisting of both basic health insurance and critical health insurance.
 The above plan can save you by providing a decent balance between pricing and coverage.

-There are numerous things to take care of while opting for critical illness insurance for organ transplant.
+There are numerous things to take care of while opting for critical illness insurance for an organ transplant.
 Varying from insurer to insurer, the time frame for a contracted illness to be covered ranges from 60 to 120 days from the date of buying the policy.
-It is necessary to check whether or not organ transplant will be covered as a critical illness.
+It is necessary to check whether or not organ transplant will be covered as critical illness.
 According to IRDA's recent announcement, it is compulsory for every insurer to cover at least 12 critical illnesses.
 So, organ transplant is definitely going to be part of that list.

 Make sure you go for a floater policy – one policy for the insured person and his/her spouse, or two kids.

 Start when you are young.
-The younger the better, as the premium to be paid would be less.
+The younger the better, as the premium to be paid, would be less.
 A renewal discount of 5 per cent can be availed as no claims benefit.
 Also, very few insurers cover pre-existing diseases and that too after a waiting period of four years.